oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 This specification does not include guidelines for deciding whether a CORS policy for these endpoints should be a wildcard origin or more restrictive.
-Note, however, that the browser will typically do a "preflight" request to checks to see if the CORS protocol is understood and what the policy is.
+Note, however, that the browser will typically do a "preflight" request to check to see if the CORS protocol is understood and what the policy is.
 In absence of support for preflight requests at the server the browser will attempt to access the API endpoint regardless and will simply hide the succeeding or failing result from